 You might also

 create your own resources to help your student learn in a different way to how they might at school, with a less rigid structure.
 You don’t need any qualifications to show some initiative and creativity with your tutoring sessions, and often having no standard teacher training can help you approach teaching differently and better suit how your students learn.
-Can a Lack of Qualifications be an Issue?
+Can a Lack of Qualifications hinder Becoming a Tutor?

 No requirements for qualifications means that tutoring can be simple and easy to get started with.
 But it can, of course,